Keeping Farm & Landscape Workers Safe: When Employees are Sick or Exposed to COVID-19

 What if a worker may have been exposed to COVID-19, but is not symptomatic?

-Agricultural workers are considered critical infrastructure workers, and therefore, according to interim guidance from the CDC (accessed April 17, 2020), they may be permitted to continue working, even after potential exposure to COVID-19, as long as they are asymptomatic and additional precautions are taken.
+Agricultural workers are considered critical infrastructure workers.
+Therefore, interim guidance from the CDC (updated April 20, 2020; accessed July 24, 2020) allows that agricultural workers may continue working, even after potential exposure to COVID-19, as long as they are asymptomatic and additional precautions are taken.
 Potential exposure means being in household contact or within 6 feet of an individual with confirmed or suspected COVID-19.
-The CDC requires precautions be taken to prevent the affected worker from infecting others.
+The CDC requires precautions such as pre-screening, monitoring, face covering, social distancing, and disinfection be taken to prevent the exposed worker from potentially infecting others.